 This multi-property prediction capability is a core economic argument for NIR investment in high-throughput laboratory environments.

 Simulation-based approaches have real limitations.
 A chemometric model is only as good as its calibration set.
-If the training data doesn’t represent the full range of fuel compositions your operation encounters, predictions will drift.
+If the training data does not represent the full range of fuel compositions your operation encounters, predictions will drift.

 Physical testing remains the authoritative reference for regulatory submissions, dispute resolution, and any situation where a novel fuel type falls outside the model’s calibration space.
-Computational tools accelerate and supplement physical testing; they don’t replace it for high-stakes decisions.
+Computational tools accelerate and supplement physical testing; they do not replace it for high-stakes decisions.

 Building a Quality Control Framework for Fuel Testing Programs